dojo4/policy/hr.md

 ##Performance Reviews & Raises
 dojo4 does not have a formalized process for reviews and raises.
 Generally, raises are offered when resources are available and performance warrants.
 Please don’t be shy to ask the partners for a raise if you feel you deserve one and it has not yet been offered.

 Performance reviews are, informally, a part of daily activity at dojo4 in the form of code reviews.
-However, the aim is to do more formal reviews on a quarterly basis or as needed.
-If you would like a formal review, please ask and we’ll get it on the calendar.
+However, more formal reviews (including peer-to-peer feedback) will be given at least annually and/or as needed.
+If you would like a formal review outside of a regularly scheduled review process, please ask and we’ll get it on the calendar.

 ##Bonuses
-dojo4 is a scrappy young business, and its profitability is totally dependent on the quality and quantity of work we deliver every month.
+dojo4 is a young business, and its profitability is totally dependent on the quality and quantity of work we deliver every month.
 Annually, dojo4’s managers will review our financial performance; if possible, we will award bonuses.
 See Expectations, above.

-##W-4 Forms
-Full-time employees:  The Form W-4 is used by dojo4 to determine the correct amount of tax withholding to deduct from employees' wages.
-The form is not mailed to the IRS, but rather retained by dojo4.

-##Direct Deposit
-We will collect your banking information (name on the bank account, routing and account numbers) in order to deposit your paycheck directly into your account on the 1st and 15th of every month.
-If you need an advance to the direct deposit, please let Corey know and most likely she’ll be able to write you a check.
+##Zenefits & Zenpayroll
+dojo4 uses two robust third-party systems to manage general HR data and run payroll.
+As part of your onboarding you will receive emails from both Zenefits and ZenPayroll asking you to create your own private login and provide information that will be used for your I9, W4 and direct deposit.
+These systems will also enable you to login to access health insurance, PTO tracking and other HR topics.